 The official app for SaaStr Annual conference is SaaStr Events.
 Users can access the schedules for the event, find networking opportunities, and explore sessions.
 They can even create their own personal schedule and look up each of the speakers' information to maximize the day's events.
 The app itself is gamified so attendees earn prizes for being active on the app at the event.
 Not only do they stay engaged at the event itself but the app lets them get involved before too.

+At Glue Up, we have developed two mobile event apps.
 Glue Up App allows community members and event attendees to engage and receive important information from anywhere.
 It also provides a dynamic way to interact with everything—all from your attendees' smartphones.
 With an event app you can give your attendees:

 The other app, Glue Up Manager App, was developed for event organizers to efficiently manage events from anywhere.